aptech/docs/docs/CR-sortrsortrc.rst

 ::

-    //Create a 5 x 3 matrix of random integers
+    // Create a 5 x 3 matrix of random integers
-    //between 1 and 30
+    // between 1 and 30
     x = ceil(30*rndu(5, 3));

-    //Sort the columns based upon the first row y = sortr(x,1);
+    // Sort the columns based upon the first row y = sortr(x,1);

 Examine the variables after the code above.
 Notice that the columns remain the same, but their order has changed.